In order to get your anxiety disorder under control, there are a few things that you need to come to terms with.

 THAT is what you need to wage war against.
 THAT is what you need to “beat” and “destroy” and banish from your life

-You think that you worry because you have anxiety.
-When the truth is that you have anxiety because you worry and think negatively.
+You think that you worry because you have an anxiety disorder.
+When the truth is that you have an anxiety disorder because you worry and think negatively.

 I will get more into this in later pages and I will try to make sense of it for you.
-Just know that once I finally figured all of this out…once I switched my thinking around and realized why my anxiety was there and how I basically ordered it up on a silver platter with my constant, negative internal dialogue, THAT is when my life started to change.
+Just know that once I finally figured all of this out…once I switched my thinking around and realized why my anxiety disorder was there and how I basically ordered it up on a silver platter with my constant, negative internal dialogue, THAT is when my life started to change.

 It was like the world’s greatest, evolving “light bulb” moment and it all just became so clear.
 And not only did this revelation start me on the path to getting my life back, but that is when I started becoming grateful and thankful and even GLAD that I have an anxiety disorder.

 When my anxiety starts acting up again, and it always does,…….I listen.

 I don’t ignore it.
 I look at my life, and if I look closely enough I can ALWAYS find the reason it is back.
 And then when my anxiety trusts that I have things under control again and that I have corrected the problems in my life….it goes away quietly and waits until I need it again.
 It’s a pretty good relationship we have now.

 Okay, so maybe we aren’t exactly BFF’s.
 Maybe its a bit out of the realm of “reasonable” to think anybody could ever love their anxiety that much.
 But I learned a long time ago that my anxiety isn’t going anywhere, so I better learn to make nice with it.
 Once I did, it changed the whole game.